slavikdev/universal-coding-rules/README.md

 * Avoid switch statements at all costs.
 Replace them with polymorphism.
 Switch statement indicates your function does more than one thing.
 * Multiple if/then/else is essentially a switch statement and should be avoided.

+## Loops
+* Avoid breaking loops or returning from loop’s body.
+Such action complicates code and breaks structure.

 ## Functions, methods and procedures
 I’ll be using the word *function*, but the rules below apply to methods, procedures and even constructors.